spinner/__init__.py

 Loading indicator / spinner#

-A common pattern is showing loading indicator (also called "spinner"), whenever a request duration is longer than the usual user is inclined to wait, without getting nervous...
+A common pattern is showing loading indicators (also called "spinner"), whenever a request duration is longer than the usual user is inclined to wait, without getting nervous...

 # spinner/__init__.py